 That campaign was a more difficult one and during the club’s final match, Prescot was 15 minutes from relegation.
 Two late goals secured a win at Lincoln United and survival.
 Due to how closely contested the division had been, Cables eventually finished in 13th place!
 Shortly after the season’s end, the ground was purchased by Triman Developments Ltd from a company controlled by a former Chairman of Prescot Cables AFC.
 The current football club are working on ground improvements in order to provide the team and supporters with an opportunity to move forward.

-A lacklustre 2008-09 season saw Prescot propping up the Premier Division.
+A lacklustre 2008-09 season saw Prescot propping up the Northern Premier League Premier Division.
 Manager Andy Gray departed for Burscough.
-He was replaced by Joe Gibiliru who managed to bring some much needed stability to the club as the team finished in mid-table in 2009-10.
+He was replaced by Joe Gibiliru who managed to bring some much needed stability to the club as the team finished in mid-table in Division One North by the end of 2009-10.
 However, a significant change in personnel meant that Cables initially struggled during the following season.
 This led to Gibiliru being relieved of his duties around the time of the ‘big freeze’ in December 2010 and assistant Dave Ridler took over.
 He managed to secure Cables’ Northern Premier League status for another season.

 The 2011-12 season was a tale of five managers.
 Dave Ridler (who left for Australia in January 2012), Karl Bell and Karl Connolly all took charge for at least one match.
 Following the controversial departure of Shaun Reid to Warrington Town in March 2012, Joe Gibiliru took over for the remaining games.
 The team and club regrouped after the Reid fiasco to finish the season strongly, defying the odds to remain part of the Northern Premier League.